 Learning About the Olympic Games During Your Trip

 It is possible (and worthwhile) to visit the archaeological site of Ancient Olympia.
 There are many well-preserved temples and ancient buildings throughout the complex.
-The Archaeological Museum of Olympia contains many artefacts and statues recovered from the region.
+The Archaeological Museum of Olympia contains many artifacts and statues recovered from the region.

 It is possible to visit Olympia on a day trip from Athens.
 Some Olympia tours that you may want to consider are detailed below.

 - Athens to Ancient Olympia and Corinth Private Tour

 In Athens, you should also carve time into your schedule to visit the Panathenaic stadium.
 This is the only stadium in the world that has been carved entirely out of marble.
 The first modern Olympic games were held here in 1896.